 This is probably the number one thing that visitors mis-calculate.
 Being a hotter area than the rest of the Cape, our spring starts earlier.
 (I cannot tell you the number of times we get requests for late September when all the flowers have gone…)

-As a general rule the wild flowers begin flowering first in the Northern Cape in Namqualand in late July/early August and then advance southwards through Nieuwoudtville and the Cederberg region and then begin in the West Coast at the end of August or beginning of September.
+As a general rule the wild flowers begin flowering first in the Northern Cape in Namqualand in late July/early August and then advance southwards through Nieuwoudtville and the Cederberg region and then begin in the West Coast at the end of August.
+Thus the West Coast offers the best chance of seeing spring flowers in early September.

 However there is a large element of luck – as it all depends on the amount of rain.
 Some years are better than others!
 If there has been a steady flow of gentle cold fronts during the winter, then it is likely to be a good flower season.
 But one or two violent storms interspersed with dry weather are not so good.